manassaloi/manassaloi.github.io/_posts/2021-09-04-sharing-social-media.markdown

 7. Writing is the key to understanding: Everytime I write about something I feel like I understand it more.
 Be it about spec writing, be it about design, be it about strategy, writing brings clarity.

-8. Legacy: It is my legacy.
+8. Legacy: This blog is my legacy.
+Something that exists because I exist.
+You can again call it my ego.

 (This was shared as a thread long time back.
 I am going through my drafts folder now and turning a lot of my half written threads into blogposts.)